bbatsov/metaredux/_posts/2020-12-07-migrating-from-disqus-to-hyvor-talk.md

 * The formatting options they support are limited, especially if you run a blog focused on programming and people are often discussing code snippets in the comments.

+I'm guessing the readers of my blogs were not particularly fond of Disqus either, as I'd rarely get any Disqus comments, even on articles that would generate a lot of feedback on third-party platform like Reddit, HN or Lobsters.

 **Note:** This [great article](https://fatfrogmedia.com/delete-disqus-comments-wordpress/) digs deeper into all the issues with Disqus.